 Despite the lack of a tax break today, a Roth IRA may end up being a great investment vehicle to minimize your taxes over a long period of time.
 The further out your retirement date, the greater the chance that personal income tax rates will increase.
 If you lock in paying a certain rate today and your personal tax rate is higher at retirement, using a Roth IRA will have saved you money.

 With or without a tax break, another benefit of using a Roth IRA over pre-tax investment vehicles like Traditional IRAs is that you can withdraw your contributions (not your earnings on those contributions) at any point without paying taxes or fees.

 Are Roth IRA Withdrawals Taxed?

-- When the withdrawal was made
+- How old you are when the withdrawal is made

 - Whether the withdrawal is from contributions alone or if it includes earnings

 - What purpose the withdrawal is made for

 Withdrawals made after age 59½ are normal retirement withdrawals and are not taxed.
 You paid tax on that income when you first contributed to the Roth IRA.

 If the withdrawal is made before age 59½ and is only up to the amount that has been contributed to the Roth IRA, then no income tax is charged.
 Withdrawals of contributions are tax-free.